MicrosoftDocs/azure-devops-docs/docs/pipelines/licensing/concurrent-jobs.md

 ::: moniker range="azure-devops"

-## Determine how many parallel jobs you need
+## How many parallel jobs do I need?

-You can

 1. Start by finding out how many parallel jobs your organization currently uses.